lisp-mirror/lqml/examples/swank-server/readme.md

 A simple way to guarantee a clean install is simply uninstalling the app first, both on the device and on the emulator (android) or simulator (iOS).

+If your local web server doesn't seem to work, please check your firewall settings.